taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 }
 ~~~~~~~~

-Now you can introduce your first saga that listens on this particular action that is used to trigger the saga.
-The watching part is used for listening to action types.
+Now you can introduce your first saga that listens on this particular action, because the action is solely used to trigger the saga thread.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
+import { takeEvery } from 'redux-saga/effects';

+...

 // sagas

 function* watchAddTodoWithNotification() {
-  yield takeEvery(TODO_ADD_WITH_NOTIFICATION, handleAddTodoWithNotification);
+  yield takeEvery(TODO_ADD_WITH_NOTIFICATION, ...);
 }
 ~~~~~~~~

-- handle deals with the incoming things from a thread
+Most often you will find one part of the saga watching incoming actions and evaluating them.
+If an evaluation applies truthfully, it often will call another generator function that handles the side-effect.
+That way you can keep your side-effect watcher maintainable and don't clutter them with business logic.
+In the previous example a `takeEvery()` effect of Redux Saga is used to handle every action with the specified action type.
+Yet there are other effects in Redux Saga such as `takeLatest` which only takes the last of the incoming actions by action type.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
+# leanpub-start-insert
+import { delay } from 'redux-saga';
+import { put, takeEvery } from 'redux-saga/effects';
+# leanpub-end-insert

 function* watchAddTodoWithNotification() {
+# leanpub-start-insert
   yield takeEvery(TODO_ADD_WITH_NOTIFICATION, handleAddTodoWithNotification);
+# leanpub-end-insert
 }

 # leanpub-start-insert